 - Preheat oven to 350 degrees F. Spray an 8×8 pan with nonstick spray or line with foil.
 Set aside.
 (I used a glass baking dish and lined with parchment paper.)

 - Mix & Bake: In a large bowl, mix strawberry cake mix, eggs, oil and vanilla extract.
+(I've used a spoon and mixer, and the results turn out the same.)
 Press into the prepared pan.
 Bake for 18-22 minutes, until just done.
-Let cool completely
+Let cool completely1 box strawberry cake mix with pudding in the mix, 2 large eggs, ⅓ cup vegetable or canola oil, 1 teaspoon vanilla extract

 Strawberry Brownie Frosting

-- In a small bowl, whisk together powdered sugar, strawberry jam and milk.
-Spread over the cooled strawberry brownies.
+- In a small bowl, whisk together powdered sugar, strawberry jam, cream cheese (is using) and milk.
+Spread over the cooled strawberry brownies.¾ cup powdered sugar, 2 tablespoon strawberry preserves, 1 tablespoon cream cheese, 1 ½ tablespoons milk

 Notes